RaphaelTetreault/gfz-cli/docs/commands.md

 ## Operating System

-For the purposes of this document, the tool will be referred to as `gfz-cli.exe`.
+This document provides examples using Windows and calls the `gfz-cli.exe` program.
 Calling the tool will depending on your operating system.
-Please review the table below and replace instances of `gfz-cli` with the appropriate call to the program.
+Please review the table below and replace instances of `gfz-cli.exe` with the appropriate call to the program.

 | Operating System | Program Call  |
 | ---------------- | ------------- |